İlke Özyüksel: Sports career

 At the age of only nine, Özyüksel became champion at the World Championships for Cadets.
 In 2014, she decided to quit pentathlon upon suggestions of her coach.
 However, the Federation insisted in her career, and sent her for training to Hungary, where she stayed eleven months.
 After she broke a world record there, she became unwelcome by the Hungarian coach, and had to return home ahead of schedule.
 After her return, the Federation set up a 10-member team including a psychologist, a dietitian, a masseur and a physician, to prepare her for the Olympics.
 She trained eight hours a day for four and half months.

 She won the gold medal at the UIPM 2015 Youth "A" World Championships held in Buenos Aires, Argentina.
 At the same competition, she set two world records for youth, in overall with 1,065 points and in combined with a time of 11:55.00 and 585 points.
 She earned a quota spot at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 She is the first ever Olympic modern pentathlon participant from Turkey.
 At the 2017 European Championships in Minsk, Belarus, she took the bronze medal.
 In the Stage 4 of 2017 World Cup held in Drzonków, Poland, she won the bronze medal, and set a world record for juniors in combined with a time of 11:57.53 and 583 points. Özyüksel captured the gold medal at the 2018 Modern Pentathlon Junior European Championships held in El Prat de Llobregat, Spain.
 She broke the world record with a total of 1,376 points competing in the five events of fencing, swimming, riding and shootin events.
 She set world records in the running and the shooting events at the 2019 European Modern Pentathlon Championships held in Bath, United Kingdom.

 In 2019, she received the "Mustafa V. Koç Sports Award" worth of 250,000 (approx. USD 47,000).
 The prize was established jointly by the Koç Holding and the Turkish Olympic Committee in commemoration of the late Mustafa Vehbi Koç (1960–2016).

 A short movie focusing on her life and career named 'Ilke' is released in 2019.

 Özyüksel participated at the Tokyo Olympics and finished fifth.

 She is a member of Altınordu Sports Club.

+She captured the gold medal in the individual event at the 2026 European Modern Pentathlon Championships in Istanbul, Turkey.